Trees and the Law

 A tree outside a forest within 10 metres of a public road and which, in the opinion of the owner (being an opinion formed on reasonable grounds), is dangerous to persons using the public road on account of its age or condition.

-Removal of Trees from grant-aided plantations:
+Removal of trees from grant-aided plantations

 The purpose of the Act is to protect the national and private forest estate by regulating tree felling

 With certain exceptions, a tree felling licence is needed before trees can be felled or otherwise removed.